HeljaeRaeisaenen/tiralabra23/README.md

 2. Go to the folder of the repository
 3. Run `poetry install`
 4. Create a folder named `data` in the repository folder.
 It should be on the same level as `src`
 5. Add a .txt file in the data folder.
+It should contain text.
-6. Run `python3 src/index.py`
+6. Run `python3 src/index.py` in the repository's root folder (not in data!)
 7. Give the name of the .txt file (not path!).
 For example, `example.txt`
-8. If this doesn't work then I made a mistake, sorry
+8. If this doesn't work then I made a mistake, sorry.
 9. The sentence is generated randomly, not via a Markov process (yet)